der-carnivore/BingAds-docs/BingAds/scripts/includes/date-range-objects.md

 - month
 - day

-For example, '{ "year": 2016, "month": 5, "day": 13}'.
+For example, `'{ "year": 2016, "month": 5, "day": 13}'`.

 The date range is inclusive.

 If you apply conditions or ordering that reference performance metric fields, you must specify a date range.
-Only the last date range specified will be used.
+Only the last date range specified is used.